Death of a Prophet, Birth of a Cult

-The accounts you will find here of the Prophet's passing and what came after are largely based on two books: the recent Les Derniers Jours de Muhammad (The Last Days of Muhammad) by Tunisian University Professor, Hela Ouardi, Albin Michel, 2016, and The Death of a Prophet by Professor of Religious Studies at Oregon State University, Stephen J. Shoemaker, University of Pennsylvania Press, 2011
+The accounts you will find here of the Prophet's passing and what came after are largely based on two books: Les Derniers Jours de Muhammad (The Last Days of Muhammad) by Tunisian University Professor, Hela Ouardi, Albin Michel, 2016, and The Death of a Prophet - The End of Muhammad's Life and the Beginnings of Islam by Professor of Religious Studies at Oregon State University, Stephen J. Shoemaker, University of Pennsylvania Press, 2011

 Quotes from Ouardi's book have been translated by yours truly.
 If you find anything objectionable in them, blame the translator, not the author.

-When the Prophet allegedly died nestled in Aisha's lap in Medina in 632, he not only left this mortal realm but history altogether.
+When Muhammad allegedly died nestled in Aisha's lap in Medina in 632, he not only left this mortal realm but history altogether.

 I say allegedly because, with the possible exception of the letter of caliph Umar II (717-720) to the Byzantine emperor Leo III in which he brags about how God's Messenger led his followers out of Arabia "to fight against the largest empires", there is no contemporary Muslim accounts of how and when he died or what came after for about one hundred years, even if Medina, at the time of the Prophet, was known for its scribes.

-None of the many citizens of the city who could read and write and on whom God's Messenger depended, including the indispensable Zaid bin Thabit Al-Ansari, it would seem, could be bothered to note the passing of its most illustrious resident.
-Unless, of course, it is not where and when he died.
+None of the many citizens of the city who could read and write and on whom Muhammad depended, including the indispensable Zaid bin Thabit Al-Ansari, it would seem, could be bothered to note the passing of its most illustrious resident, unless, of course, it is not where and when he died.

-The first written text on the life of Muhammad appeared in the first half of the 8th century from a few Muslim clerics.
-Example, the Kitâb al-saqîfa (the book of saqîfa) by Shiite author Sulaym Ibn Qays al-Hilâl, one of the oldest such text to have survived to this day.
+The first written text on the life of Muhammad appeared in the first half of the 8th century from a few Muslim clerics such as the Kitâb al-saqîfa (the book of saqîfa) by Shiite author Sulaym Ibn Qays al-Hilâl, one of the oldest such text to have survived to this day.

 Saqîfa is Arab for refuge or a large covered space.
-Saqîfa Banî Sâ’ida was such a place, a large covered veranda in Medina where a group of people gathered in secret following the death the Prophet, according to Shiite sources, and named Abu Bakr as successor of the Prophet thereby depriving Ali of the caliphate.
+Saqîfa Banî Sâ’ida was such a place, a large covered veranda in Medina where a group of people gathered in secret following the death of Muhammad, according to Shiite sources, and named Abu Bakr as his successor thereby depriving Ali of the caliphate.

 The methodology pursued by Ibn Ishaq was, first and foremost, that of an historian and biographer while Malik was steeped in Islamic Jurisprudence…